 Rigby on occasion, with varying degrees of seriousness.

 Mordecai says this in "It's Time" right before accidentally killing Rigby.

 In "Death Punchies", Rigby actually tells this to Mordecai several times, and means it.
 He tries to kill his best friend with the Death Punch, and they end up trapped in a pit fifty feet underground with lava pouring out the walls.

 In "Cool Bikes" Mordecai and Rigby are seen with two human girls in the cart, and in "Cruisin'" they tried to pick up several ones.

 In "Yes Dude Yes" Rigby set up Mordecai with several woman, including three human, a flamingo and a canary, and he ends up with a humanoid cloud called CJ.
 Also when CJ's (human) friend's tought Mordecai was good-looking.

-Margaret is seem with several human boyfriends in multiple episodes.
-In "Cruisin'" she along with Eileen pretend to have human boyfriends.
+Margaret is seen with several human boyfriends in multiple episodes.
+In "Cruisin'" she along with Eileen pretended to have human boyfriends.